ministryofjustice/tsung-wrapper/README.md

 ### Usage examples

+These commands should be run from the root folder of the tsung-wrapper directory.

 * Use the "development.yml" environment confiifuration file, with load profile "heavy.ymnl" and the session file "full_run.yml" and just produce the xml file and pipe it to tmp/heavy_full_run.xml